SICTCtestin/Navigation/HTML/HTMLDocumentation/README.md

 ![ButtonCalling](https://user-images.githubusercontent.com/71509753/146066611-40ce99a3-a90e-421d-bfd5-5d470e7ff637.PNG)

+## The Website Itself

-This is waht the website would look like
+This will be what the image view will look like beforehand
 ![StartingMap](https://user-images.githubusercontent.com/71509753/146067371-c17e0bb6-abe4-4941-8303-3d1121c7f660.PNG)

+This is what it would look like after the button was clicked
 ![AfterClick](https://user-images.githubusercontent.com/71509753/146067377-cb4fa9c0-f418-493f-8688-525c70fcc0aa.PNG)